 But it doesn't have to be this way.
 Car manufacturers are starting to roll out smartphone mirroring tech, which allows you to safely access your phone when you're driving.
 It basically 'mirrors' your phone on the infotainment panel, allowing you to access stuff like calls, Google Maps, Spotify and so on.

-In this blog, I’m going to look at Android Auto because, well, I have a Samsung Galaxy so can't really review Apple services.
-I'll give you a quick overview of how Android Auto works then we'll dig into the specific makes and models that support Google's smartphone mirroring.
+In this blog, I'll give you a quick overview of how Android Auto works (you can see our "what is Android Auto" post for more detail), then we'll dig into the specific makes and models that support Google's smartphone mirroring.

 What is Android Auto?

 Unless your car actually has Android Auto (in that case, why are you reading this blog?), you probably need a bit of background on how it works.
+We've done a full "What is Android Auto?" guide so we'll be concise here.
 The super short answer is that Android Auto allows you to 'mirror' some smartphone features on your infotainment system.

 There's two big pluses to this tech.
 First, you can use your phone while driving without picking up penalty points and fines.
 Second, you don't have to use the godawful infotainment system features manufacturers insist on adding to their new cars.